I have been re-awarded the Microsoft Most Valuable Professional (MVP) status for yet another award cycle, 2021-2022.

 What it takes to be a Microsoft MVP for Windows and Devices for IT

 Granted, most of my professional time goes with devices management, navigating all the various portal in the Microsoft 365 eco-system and Microsoft Endpoint Manager is a vital part of that journey.
 But I have a strong passion for End User Experience, and I believe in, you need to have an extensive knowledge about “what you manage” and not so much “how to manage”.
 Being a Microsoft MVP for Windows and Devices for IT makes me want to know just a bit more, a bit deeper and a bit wider, and knowing Windows from the ground up help me build and deliver well proven prototypes with focus on End User Experience – the management side of this, is (IMHO) just a means to get there, because you have to know what you are managing, to truly understand what you are delivering.

 What it takes to be an MVP

-The Microsoft MVP Award gives us the unique opportunity to celebrate, honor and say thank you to top-notch technology experts who make outstanding contributions to their communities.
+The Microsoft MVP Award gives Microsoft the opportunity to celebrate, honor and say thank top-notch technology experts who make outstanding contributions to their communities.
 These technology experts have an unstoppable urge to get their hands on new, exciting technologies and love to share their knowledge.

 While there is no single way to become an MVP, some great examples that showcase MVPs and the passion, community spirit and leadership they have exhibited to earn the MVP award, check out the Microsoft Most Valuable Professional website.